 - Feelings of pain or tightness around the neck, jaw and throat,

-May be uncomfortable, it’s not as though any of them are “life-threatening” which is why most (if not all) life insurance underwriters aren’t going to be all that worried about Maxalt.
+It may be uncomfortable, but it’s not as though any of them are “life-threatening,” which is why most (if not all) life insurance underwriters aren’t going to be all that worried about Maxalt.

-Insurance underwriters are going to be much more concerned about the underlying pre-existing medical condition that Maxalt is used to treat, mainly migraines and with the fact that Maxalt is a medication that is used once a person begins suffering from one rather than as a preventative cure.
-Which means that if you have been recently prescribed Maxalt or have recently “refilled” your prescription, chances are you’ve also recently suffered from a migraine which can and often will affect the outcome of your life insurance application.
+Insurance underwriters are going to be much more concerned about the underlying pre-existing medical condition that Maxalt is used to treat, mainly migraines, and with the fact that Maxalt is a medication that is used once a person begins suffering from one rather than as a preventative cure.
+This means that if you have been recently prescribed Maxalt or have recently “refilled” your prescription, chances are you’ve also recently suffered from a migraine, which can and often will affect the outcome of your life insurance application.

 This is why…